nwjs/chromium.src/docs/enterprise/add_new_policy.md

 -   Launching a new feature.
 Create a policy so that the admin can disable or enable the feature for all users.

--   Deprecate an old feature.
+-   Deprecating an old feature.
 Create a policy to give enterprise users more time to migrate away from the feature.

 ## Adding a new policy

 1. Think carefully about the name and the desired semantics of the new policy:
-    -   Chose a name that is consistent with the existing naming scheme.
+    -   Choose a name that is consistent with the existing naming scheme.
 Prefer "XXXEnabled" over "EnableXXX" because the former is more glanceable and sorts better.
     -   Consider the foreseeable future and try to avoid conflicts with possible